rust-lang/rfcs/text/0000-target-tier-policy.md

   of the Rust infrastructure team.
 - All tier 2 requirements apply.

-A tier 1 target may be demoted or removed if it no longer meets these requirements.
+A tier 1 target may be demoted if it no longer meets these requirements.
 Any proposal for demotion or removal will be communicated widely to the Rust community, both when initially proposed and before being dropped from a stable release.
+A tier 1 target is highly unlikely to be directly removed without first being demoted to tier 2 or tier 3.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives